migue1994/technical-exercise/README.md

 * http://localhost:4567/api/data/query/sql -> The request returns the data of the first query from the exercise statement
 * http://localhost:4567/api/data/query/sql2 -> The request returns the data of the second query from the exercise statement

+If you want, you'll can do a http request, using the following web address: http://globantendpoint.eastus.cloudapp.azure.com:4567/ and perform the previous queries in the same way. (the service only works when the app is turned on, on the azure vitual machine service)

 ## Author

 ### Miguel Ángel Rivera Rojas